Jesse Walsh: In film

 In A Nightmare on Elm Street 2: Freddy's Revenge, Jesse is a high school student who moves into Nancy Thompson's old house on 1428 Elm Street with his family and begins to have nightmares about Freddy Krueger.
-Jesse first encounters Freddy in nightmare sequence that takes place on a school bus.
+Jesse first encounters Freddy in a nightmare sequence that takes place on a school bus.
 Jesse takes his friend Lisa to school and becomes friends with a boy named Ron Grady after they fight.
 Lisa helps Jesse unpack his things after school and they find a diary from Nancy Thompson explaining her nightmares.
 Jesse realizes that Freddy wants to possess him and use his body to kill in the real world.
 Freddy successfully controls him and kills Jesse's coach and attempts to kill Jesse's sister though Jesse is able to resist.

 He seeks help from Ron and asks him to watch over him while he sleeps but when Ron falls asleep, Freddy regains control and murders Ron.
 Jesse retreats to Lisa's house during a party but Freddy again takes control, trying to kill her.
 Jesse fights back against his control and Freddy instead turns on the other teenagers present, murdering seven before disappearing.
 Freddy travels to the boiler room where he would take his child victims while still alive.
 Lisa confronts Freddy and Jesse is able to finally regain control, exorcising Freddy.
 After this incident while travelling on the school bus with Lisa, their friend Kerry is impaled through the chest by Freddy and the bus careens off the road, revealing Freddy is still alive and has again trapped Jesse.
 His fate is left ambiguous.

 Jesse briefly appears in flashbacks during Freddy's introduction in Freddy vs. Jason (2003).